 We received a phone call regarding a GP surgery in the west end of Newcastle.
 A man rang on behalf of his partner whose relationship with her GP had broken down since April 2014.
-His partner went to the GP because she had glass in her head but she was told she was mentally ill, which she disagreed with.
+His partner went to the GP because she had an injury but was told she was mentally ill.
+She disagreed with this.

-The practice also refused to comment on issues with lymph nodes, which a hospital had identified.
+The practice also refused to comment on other health issues which had been identified by a hospital.
 The patient suffered from panic attacks and needed a medication prescription but said the GP refused to talk to her.
 We recommended they should make a complaint to the practice manager but they declined.
-Therefore a referral was made to North of Tyne PALS on their behalf.
+With their permission a referral was made to North of Tyne PALS on their behalf.